 Who Should Take AP Environmental Science?

-AP Environmental Science is one of the more popular AP exams to take; however, a lot of students who take it don’t do particularly well.
+Although AP Environmental Science is one of the more popular AP exams, a lot of students who take it don't do particularly well on it.

-Based on 2017 data released by the College Board, AP Environmental Science has the fourth-lowest passing rate of all AP tests.
-About half (49.4%) of students who took the test passed (in other words, they scored a 3 or higher), only 9.5% scored a 5 (the highest score), and the average score students received was a 2.67, which is not a passing score.
+Based on 2019 data released by the College Board, AP Enviro has the third-lowest pass rate of all AP tests.
+About half (49.2%) of students who took the test passed, meaning they scored a 3 or higher.
+Meanwhile, only 9.4% of students scored a 5 (the highest possible score), and the average score students received was a 2.68, which is not a passing score.
 Yikes!

 So is AP Enviro super hard?
 Not really.
 It usually requires less work than other AP science classes, and the consensus among students is that the material isn't particularly difficult.

-Taking AP Environmental Science and doing poorly in the class and on the exam will not impress colleges or get you any college credit, so definitely try to avoid these scenarios!
+Taking AP Environmental Science and doing poorly in the class and on the exam will not impress any colleges or earn you any college credit, so definitely try to avoid these scenarios!

-Now, let’s go over who should take the AP Enviro class and exam:
+Now, let's go over exactly who should take the AP Enviro class and exam—and who should not.

-We'll start with two types of students who probably shouldn't take AP Environmental Science.
+We'll start with the two types of students who probably shouldn't take AP Enviro.

 #1: You Plan on Majoring in Science